yumietzk/popcorn-club/README.md

 ![Popcorn Club screen shot](https://user-images.githubusercontent.com/61277579/134947887-a274599d-3d83-46c0-b359-50ee43618ddb.png)

-A movie library created with React JS using [The Movie Database API](https://www.themoviedb.org/documentation/api).
+A movie library built with React JS using [The Movie Database API](https://www.themoviedb.org/documentation/api).
 Users can search movies and TV shows and get data by different genres and categories.
 Users can also see detail of movies and TV shows and jump to a trailer and a official page.
 I implemented Google OAuth 2.0 for user authentication.
 When users sign in, they can save favorite movies and TV shows.
 I created a rest api with JSON Server to save and fetch data saved in favorite section.